 - Durham College, UOIT and Trent University join forces to create healthier communities

 - JIBC releases new strategic plan for 2015-2020

 - Inauguration de la Zone entrepreneuriale au Cégep Trois-Rivières

 - Les collèges et universités de la francophonie canadienne s’unissent: Une nouvelle association est créée

-Red River College (RRC) and the British Columbia Institute of Technology (BCIT) were recently chosen as two of Canada's Best Diversity Employers for 2015.
+Did you know?Red River College (RRC) and the British Columbia Institute of Technology (BCIT) were recently chosen as two of Canada's Best Diversity Employers for 2015.
 The awards, which are given out by Canada’s Top Employers, recognize employers across Canada that have exceptional workplace diversity and inclusiveness programs.
 BCIT was recognized for elements such as its Women’s Leadership Council and it’s Diversity and Inclusiveness Committee, while RRC was selected for elements such as its recent hiring of a full-time Workplace Equity and Diversity Coordinator and its LGBTT strategy.
+See the press release.

 Congratulations!Correction We would like to apologize for a mistake in last week’s congratulations.
 We erroneously stated that Sylvain Lambert had been nominated as the new director general of Cépep de Granby when he will in fact leave that position to become the new director general of Cégep Édouard-Montpetit.
 Our sincere apologies to Mr. Lambert, to both Cégeps and to anyone who may have been confused by this mistake.

 Send Us Your News